HistoryThis section has been translated automatically.

 Autoinjector for intramuscular injection, weight-adjusted.

 - >7,5-15kg: 150µg adrenalin

 Notice.
-In case of insufficient hemodynamic stabilization by volume administration and adrenalin, if necessary, administration of vasopressors such as noradrenalin or dopamine 35 µg/kg/min (= 2.5 mg/min/70 kg bw).
+If hemodynamic stabilization by volume administration and epinephrine is insufficient, administer vasopressors such as norepinephrine or dopamine 35 µg/kg/min (= 2.5 mg/min/70 kg bw) if necessary.

 Caution.
 Dextrans may be given only after pretreatment with low-molecular-weight dextran hapten because of the risk of the existence of preformed antibodies against dextrans.